Rancher

 cluster.provisioning.cattle.io/oxide-k8s-cluster created

-4. Verify the Oxide Kubernetes cluster is successfully provisioned.
+3. Verify the Kubernetes cluster is successfully provisioned.

 $ kubectl get cluster --namespace fleet-default oxide-k8s-cluster